rdalcega/Matrix_Playground/README.md

-This repository doesn't have much structure at the moment.
+This repository doesn't have much structure at the moment and it's unclear that the code works as intended at the moment.

+Some interesting printouts are in the curiosities folder.
+But take anything you see there with a grain of salt.
+It's likely they are flukes.

 The pettingzoo environment for the game is defined in matrix_playground.py